 Simultaneous Connections: 10

-You can also install it on your router, covering all devices connected to your home WiFi.
+You can install PureVPN on router, covering all devices connected to your home WiFi.
 The DD-WRT router applet is perhaps the most impressive offering.
-Very few VPNs have dedicated apps for routers, and PureVPN is one of them.
+Very few VPNs have dedicated apps for routers.
 It’s also got a Linux GUI.

 Once installed, you can access a GUI from your router’s login page that allows you to choose servers and enable various extra features.
 Alongside this are installation guides for many other routers.